wennjie/react-redux-ionic/README.md

 In our header component we add the toolbar, that will have a set of buttons.
 We'll group the filtering buttons and place them to the left, and move the AddActivity button to the right.

-In the header component we replace the outer most <div> with <ion-header>.
-This will make the toolbar stays at the top.
+Replace the outer most <div> with <ion-header>.
+This will make sure the toolbar stays at the top.
 Inside the toolbar we have two sets of buttons.
 Using the ion-buttons component we can group, and place them to the left (start) or right (end).
 ```jsx
 import React from 'react'
 import FilterLink from '../containers/FilterLink'